CBEP-SoCB-Details/CB_Invasives/Analysis/MIMIC_Trend_Analysis.md

 years of the program, but it was not found anywhere in New England until a few years ago, so that is unlikely to be a problem.
-A few other species were also added to the program over the period of record, as they because mroe abundant in New England.
+A few other species were also added to the program over the period of record, as they became more abundant in New England.

 ### Binomial Models